sunnyguan/bogo-search-chrome-extension/README.md

 # Instructions:
 Prerequisites:
 1. If you have a new UI, make sure to "Revert to old version" by clicking on your profile icon, there should be an option to do so there.
-2. Do not have multiple leetcode tabs open, this is to prevent cheating.
+2. Only have **one** leetcode tab open.

 Getting Started:
-1. Download the **[Bogosearch - LeetCode Rooms](https://chrome.google.com)** extension, make sure that it is the latest version for a dope experience.
+1. Download the **[Bogosearch - LeetCode Rooms]([https://chrome.google.com](https://chrome.google.com/webstore/detail/bogosearch-leetcode-rooms/elcfbhjmhecbkfilbohmojhoiidpokjf?hl=en-US))** extension, make sure that it is the latest version for a dope experience.
 2. Reload your leetcode page.
 3. Join or create a room.
 4. Invite friends!